School of Community Health and Midwifery

 Brook Building, BB221

 +44 (0) 1772 89 3778

-Neesha completed her BSc (Hons) degree in Midwifery studies at UCLan in 2005.
-Following the completion of her degree she worked as a qualified Midwife at Lancashire teaching Hospitals NHS trust, where she continues to work as a Midwife.
-She is currently studying towards her MSc in Midwifery and Women’s Health and her Postgraduate Certificate in Education, both at UCLan.
+I completed my BSc (Hons) degree in midwifery studies at UCLan in 2005.
+Following the completion of her degree I worked as a qualified Midwife at Lancashire teaching Hospitals NHS trust, where I continue to work as a Midwife, maintaining my clinical skills.
+I am currently studying towards my Masters degree in Midwifery and Women’s Health and my Postgraduate Certificate in Education, both at UCLan.

 I joined UCLan in 2015 as a midwifery lecturer, pursuing my ambition and passion for education and midwifery.
 Prior to pursuing my passion for midwifery lecturer, I worked as a midwife at a local NHS trusts and I continue to practice at the trust, to maintain my clinical midwifery skills.
 In the final two years before joining UCLan, I worked as a safety and quality midwife, working hard to promote good quality care for all women and families within the local area.
 Within this role, I promoted safe and effective care, working with local, national and international guidelines.